Dan0sz/host-webfonts-locally/readme.txt

 That's why I kept CAOS for Webfonts small and useful.
 It uses the Google Fonts Helper API to automagically download the fonts you want to WordPress' contents folder and generate a stylesheet for it.
 The stylesheet is automatically included to your site's header and 100% compatible with plugins like Autoptimize or W3 Total Cache.
 After that, all you need to do is remove any mention of requests to external webfont sources (using e.g. a child theme or a plugin such as Autoptimize) and you're done!

 This will *decrease your pageload times*, *leverage browser cache*, *minimize DNS requests* and effectively bring you a perfect score on *Pagespeed Insights* and *Pingdom*, without taking toll on the performance of your webserver.

+= Features =
+- Easily find and download your fonts,
+- Generate a stylesheet, which is automatically added to your header using WordPress' wp_head()-function,
+- Change the caching path (where the fonts and stylesheet are saved) for increased compatibility with Caching- and Security-plugins, such as WP Super Cache, Autoptimize and WordFence,
+- Control font performance by adding font-display property,
+- Prioritize fonts with rel='preload'.

 == Installation ==